-Syntax setDataLogBreak( variable, access ) Parameters variable A string that defines the variable the breakpoint is set on, a variable of integer type with static storage duration.
-The microcontroller must also be able to access the variable with a single-instruction memory access, which means that you can only set data log breakpoints on 8-, 16-, and 32-bit variables. access The memory access type: "R", for read, "W" for write, or "RW" for read/write. extend Use extended range: "TRUE" or "FALSE".
+Syntax setDataLogBreak( variable, access ) Parameters variable A string that defines the variable the breakpoint is set on, a variable of integrative type with static storage duration.
+The microcontroller must also be able to access the variable with a single-instruction memory access, which means the you can only set data log breakpoints on 8-, 16-, and 32-bit variables. access The memory access type: "R", for read, "W" for write, or "RW" for read/write. extend Use extended range: "TRUE" or "FALSE".
 This parameter is only available for the C-SPY I-jet/JTAGjet driver.

-Result Value
+Return value Result Value

 Successful An unsigned integer uniquely identifying the breakpoint.
-This value

-must be used to clear the breakpoint.
+This value must be used to clear the breakpoint.

 Unsuccessful 0

 Table 42:setDataLogBre ak return values

-For use with The C-SPY Simulator.
+For use with The C-SPY Simulator

-The C-SPY I-jet/JTAGjet driver.
+The C-SPY I-jet/JTA Gjet driver.

-Description Sets a data log breakpoint, that is, a breakpoint which is triggered when a specified variable is accessed.
-Note that a data log breakpoint does not stop the execution, it just generates a data log.
+Description e . oint, that is, a breakpoint which is triggered when a specified Note that a data log breakpoint does not stop the execution, it just

 Example For the simulator:

-var brk;

-brk =setDataL ogBreak("MyVar", "R");
+var brk; brk =setDataL clearBreak(brk ogBreak("MyVar", "R"); );

-clearBreak(brk ) •

-For the C-SPY I-jet/J I AGjet driver:
+For the C-SPY I-jet/JTAGjet driver: ΓAGjet driver:

-var brk; brk =seDataLog gBreak("myVar", "RW", "FALSE");
+var brk; brk =seDataLog clearBreak(brk gBreak("myVar", "RW", "FALSE"); );

-clearBreak(brk );

-See also Breakpoints, page 129 and Getting started using data logging, page 99. setLogBreak Syntax setLogBreak (location, message, msg_type, condition, cond_type) Parameters location A string that defines the code location of the breakpoint, either a valid C-SPY expression whose value evaluates to a valid address, an absolute location, or a source location.
-For more information about the location types, see Enter Location dialog box, page 25. message The message text. msg_type The message type; choose between: TEXT, the message is written word for word.
-ARGS, the message is interpreted as a comma-separated list of C-SPY expressions or strings. condition The breakpoint condition (string). cond_type The condition type; either "CHANGED" or "TRUE" (string).
-Return value Result Successful Value An unsigned integer uniquely identifying the breakpoint.
+See also Breakpoints, page e 127 and Getting started using data logging, page 97. setLogBreak Syntax setLogBreak (location, message, msg_type, condition, cond_type) Parameters expression source loc hat defines the code location of the breakpoint, either a valid C-SPY n whose value evaluates to a valid address, an absolute location, or a cation.
+For more information about the location types, see Enter dialog box , page 160. message The mess age text. msg_type The mess age type; choose between: TEXT, the message is written word for word. message is interpreted as a comma-separated list of C-SPY ns or strings. condition The break spoint condition (string). cond_type The condi ition type; either "CHANGED" or "TRUE" (string).
+Return value Result Value Successful An unsigned integer uniquely identifying the breakpoint.
 The same value must be used when you want to clear the breakpoint.
-Unsuccessful Table 43: setLogBre 0 eak return values
+Unsuccessful 0 Table 43:setLogBre zak return values For use with All C-SPY driver S. Description fetched from the s oint, that is, a breakpoint which is triggered when an instruction is pecified location.
+If you have set the breakpoint on a specific machine eakpoint will be triggered and the execution will temporarily halt and print the specified message in the C-SPY Debug Log window.